hablatraining/git-learning/README.md

 </details>

 The [git clone] command copies a repository into a new directory.
+Usually, the "remote" repository is called `origin`, but you can name it whatever you like.
 Probably you will only use this command to download a repo from a remote repository to your local computer, but it is also commonly used when you have to manage CI/CD[^CI/CD] pipelines.